eXvimmer/nextjs_14_and_react/02_page_router/04_blog_project/posts/getting-started-with-nextjs.md

 title: "Getting started with NextJS"
 date: "2024-06-28"
 image: getting-started-nextjs.png
-excerpt: "NextJS is the React framework for production"
+excerpt: "NextJS is the React framework for production.
+Use it at your own discretion!"
 isFeatured: true
 ---